bouncmpe/website/README.md

-# Hugo Theme Department
+# Content Repository for the Website

-A example content for the department of Computer Engineering at Bogazici University.
+An example content repository for the department of Computer Engineering at Bogazici University.

 Test it at [https://bouncmpe.netlify.app](https://bouncmpe.netlify.app)